starlake-ai/StarBake/HOW_TO_RUN.md

 1. Import from incoming to pending
 `./starlake import`

-2. Load data to bigquery
+2. Load data to local dir as parquet
 `./starlake load`

-3. Run the transformation in order
+3. Run the transformations in order

 ```bash
 ./starlake transform --name Customers.CustomerLifetimeValue